sumitgandhi2003/cryptovault/README.md

 npm start
 ```

-5. Open your browser and visit `http://localhost:3000` to view the application.
+5. Open your favorite browser and visit `http://localhost:3000` to begin exploring Crypto Vault!

-## Usage
+## Contributions

-- **Viewing Cryptocurrency List**: Upon opening the application, you'll see a list of available cryptocurrencies.
-- **Exploring Individual Coins**: Click on a cryptocurrency to access its dedicated page, where you can view detailed information about the selected coin.
+I'm always open to contributions and suggestions to make Crypto Vault even better!
+Whether it's adding new features, improving existing ones, or fixing bugs, your input is highly valued.
+Feel free to fork the repository, make your changes, and submit a pull request.
+Let's collaborate and create something amazing together!